but first… THE WRONG WAY(S)

 LONG BOAT, SHORT CAR

 Kiliii’s Jeep has a gloriously long rack frame, which makes tying down a breeze.
 My little Matrix, on the other hand, has bars a mere 30″ apart.
-This means the longer kayaks will rake side-to-side no matter how tight the straps.
+This means the longer kayaks will shift side-to-side no matter how tight the straps.

 The solution?
 Hippo ears!